Mexico's Femsa to buy Swiss store operator Valora for $1.15 bln in Europe push

 Credit Suisse is advising Femsa and is its offer manager, while J.P.
 Morgan is advising Valora on the deal.

 The transaction is to be funded with Femsa's available cash on hand, the two companies said.
-The offer, which remains subjected to regulatory approval, is expected to close in end-September or beginning October.
+The offer, which remains subjected to regulatory approval, is expected to close in end-September or early October.

+Shares in Valora traded 50% higher at 256.50 Swiss francs shortly after the market opened.

+"As the largest convenience store chain in Mexico, FEMSA offers Valora good opportunities for pooling resources, expanding its network throughout Europe and exchanging know-how (digitalisation)," Zuercher Kantonalbank analyst Gian Marco Werro said in a note, adding the Swiss company had been seen as a possible takeover target for major Swiss grocery retailers Migros and Coop and a counterbid should not be excluded.

 ($1 = 0.9600 Swiss francs)